8 minute read

 7. Available to all employees: temporary workers, office staff, remote staff, students and pensioners

 Datagraphic’s Epay – a secure electronic payslip portal – delivers all the key benefits mentioned above and more.
-Epay offers employees quick and easy access to their pay information from any device, any location and at any time.
-What’s more, with the option to automate the printing of documents for employees that can’t access them online, Epay brings with it an unrivalled multi-channel experience for everyone.
+Epay provides employees with quick and easy access to their pay information from any device, at any location, and at any time.
+What’s more, with the option to automate the printing of documents for employees who can’t access them online, Epay brings with it an unrivalled multi-channel experience for everyone.

-Plus, Epay works with data from your current systems: no lengthy software change projects and no capital costs.
-So you can be live in weeks and enjoy Epay’s many features and benefits.
+Additionally, Epay integrates with data from your existing systems, eliminating the need for lengthy software change projects and capital costs.
+So you can live in weeks and enjoy Epay’s many features and benefits.

-If you’d like to learn more about delivering electronic payslips, then speak to one of our experts, who will be more than happy to talk through options that suit your needs.
+If you’d like to learn more about delivering electronic payslips, please speak to one of our experts, who will be more than happy to discuss options that suit your needs.

 References